This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Healthcare providers may test the function of your ACL by moving your knee, leg, or foot in different directions.
 You may be asked to lean or hop using your leg with the injured knee.
 Tell your healthcare provider if you feel pain while you do these or other activities.
 Both of your knees may be checked for any abnormal movement.
 You may need the following tests:

 - An x-ray or MRI may be used to look for an ACL tear.
-You may be given contrast liquid to help the pictures show up better.
+You may be given contrast liquid to help the knee show up better in pictures.
 Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - Arthroscopy is a procedure used to look inside your knee for an ACL injury.
 A small incision is made in your knee and a scope is inserted.
 The scope is a long, bendable tube with a camera and light on the end.